ssanchezor/GNN-RS/README.md

 |...|...|
 |...|...|

-##### ../data/article.dic
+`/data/article.dic`

-This is dictionary file that will allow us to relate each indexed article with the actual article value in original H&M dataset.
-This will be use to generate our reports only.
+This is dictionary file that will allow us to relate each indexed article with the article value in original H&M dataset.
+This will be only used for reporting purposes.

 | actual aticle_id | indexed article_id |
 |-------------------:|:------------------:|